kacperhalaj/kacperhalaj.github.io/README.md

 If you are interested in using this project or any of its components, please contact the author to request permission.

-© 2026 — All Rights Reserved
+© 2026 — All Rights Reserved, kacperhalaj